Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Reviews: PCA, K-means, Rcut, and LE

-Generally, the objective is hard to solve due to the discrete nature of $X$.
-Instead, it is relaxed to
+Based on the above properties, we now introduce the solution scheme of Rcut.
+Objective (\ref{equ:ratio cut}) is hard to solve due to the discrete nature of $X$.
+For this reason, it is relaxed to

-where discrete constraint is ignored.
-By the well-known Ky Fan theorem \cite{fan1961generalization}, the solution set consists of all the rotations of the $K$ smallest eigenvectors of $L$.
+where the discrete constraint is ignored.
+By the Ky Fan theorem \cite{fan1961generalization}, the solution set consists of all the rotations of the $K$ smallest eigenvectors of $L$.
+Traditionally, the clustering is finished by applying K-means on the columns of these eigenvectors.
+The underlying rationale, which inspires SSR and Scut, is explained below.

-1) When the graph is ideal, the corresponding indicator matrix $X^*$ will be the smallest eigenvectors thus it constitutes a solution.
-Note $X_i^*\in\mathbb{R}^{K}$ is the indicator vector for the $i$th data: there is only one nonzero entry, e.g. $\frac{1}{\sqrt{n_k}}$; and the index of it signals the cluster membership.
-All members of a cluster share the same pattern; and the indicator vectors of two data belonging to different clusters is orthogonal.
-So clustering is trivial.
-But, any rotation of $X^*$ spans the same null space and constitutes an optimal solution too.
-In numerical computation, we may get $\hat{X}=RX^*$, for some rotation matrix $R\in\mathbb{R}^{K\times K}$.
-So the indicator structure is destroyed.
-However, members of a cluster still share the same pattern; and the orthogonality is preserved.
-Traditionally, the clustering task is finished by applying K-means on the columns of $\hat{X}$.

-2) When the graph is near ideal, according to matrix perturbation theory, the eigenvectors do not deviate much from the ideal ones, so the main structure of indicator matrix is preserved.
-But it becomes somewhat noisy.
-In this case, some post-processing algorithm like K-means is more necessary.
+When the graph is ideal, the underlying indicator matrix $H^*$ would be the smallest eigenvectors, thus it constitutes a solution.
+Note that the $i$th column of $H^*$, $H^*_i\in\mathbb{R}^{K}$, is the indicator vector of the $i$th data point: there is only one nonzero entry, and the index of it signals the cluster membership.
+All members of a cluster share the same pattern, and the indicator vectors of two data points belonging to different clusters are orthogonal.
+However, in numerical computation, the computed eigenvectors may be a rotated version, $V=RH^*$.
+The indicator structure disappears.
+Nevertheless, members of a cluster still share the same column pattern, and orthogonality is preserved.
+K-means can be applied on these columns to finish clustering.
+When the graph is nearly ideal, the eigenvectors are rotated noisy indicators.
+In this case, to finish clustering, some post-processing technique, e.g., K-means, is more necessary.